Defining executions

 machinable chooses and sets a global random seed automatically at execution time.
 You can also determine the seed with the

-seed parameter by passing in a number or an experiment ID:
+seed parameter by passing in a number or an submission ID:

-To re-use the seed of a given experiment and reproduce the execution results, you can pass the experiment ID as the seed:
+To re-use the seed of a given experiment and reproduce the execution results, you can pass the submission ID as the seed:

 If you need more control over randomness and how packages are being seeded, you can overwrite the

 machinable automatically backs up the code base at execution time in a zip file that can be used to reproduce the results.
 Note that the project directory needs to be under Git-version control to determine which files are included and ignored during the backup (

 It is often helpful to move frequently used execution arguments into modules, for example: